harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/custom-deployment-tutorial.md

 There are two questions to consider when deciding where to put the **Fetch Instances** and deployment steps:

-1. Will you only know the instancs **before** deployment?
+1. Will you only know the instances **before** deployment?
 Do you need to query some external source to be able to know which instances exist and then iterate over them to deploy to each instance?
-2. Will you only know the instancs **after** deployment?
+2. Will you only know the instances **after** deployment?
 For example, if an external source like an orchestrator actually creates the instances, you won't know which instances exist until after you deploy.

 Typically, the deployment steps come after the **Fetch Instances** step because you are fetching existing instances.
 But in some cases, such as Kubernetes, you might want to place the **Fetch Instances** step after the deployment so that you are getting the pods that Kubernetes created.
 If you put **Fetch Instances** step before deployment, you will be using the pods that already exist.